sinsys/taskmon_client/README.md

 - You must have comprehensive README files for both GitHub repos (we'll discuss this step in detail at the end of this module).
 - Your app must have a landing page that explains what the app does and how to get started, in addition to pages required to deliver the main functionality.
 - You must deploy a live, publicly-accessible version of your app.
-- Your app must live at a custom URL and include a Favicon (we'll cover this later in the module).
+- Your app must live at a custom URL and include a Favicon (we'll cover this later in the module)
 - Your app must work across different browsers (Chrome, Firefox, and Safari at a minimum)
 - If you choose to include an authentication system in your app, you must set up a demo user account and indicate on the landing page how to use it.